tengrommel/GO_Cloud_Computing/Cloud_Networking/Chapter_4_Data_serialisation/note.md

 - Interface values encode as the value contained in the interface.
 A nil interface value encodes as the null JSON object.
 - Channel, complex, and function values cannot be encoded in JSON.
 Attempting to encode such a value cause Marshal to return an InvalidTypeError.
 - JSON cannot represent cyclic data structures and Marshal does not handle them.
 Passing cyclic structures to Marshal will result in an infinite recursion.

+## The gob package
+>Gob is a serialisation technique specific to Go.